1587/speaking-exam/00-part2.md

 ```
 This picture is taken on the street with 6 people.
-On the left, a woman and a man are standing by the roadside and talking.
+On the left, a woman and a man are standing and talking.
 In the middle, a man is walking on the street.
 On the right, a gentle man and a young lady are sitting around a table and talking.
-In the background, there is a building, maybe it is a muesum,
+In the background, there is a building with a white sculpture[ˈskʌlptʃə] in front of it.
-I can see a sculpture[ˈskʌlptʃə] before it.
 ```